 Today we make an early start to visit the arguably most iconic sight of Kyoto - Fushimi Inari Taisha Shinto Shrine.
 The common folk have worshipped the deity of good harvest and good business since as early as the 7th century.
 Inari – the deity that feed, clothes and protects households became immensely popular over the centuries and shrines dedicated to this deity are the most numerous in Japan.

-Even today, to show gratitude for good business as well as to beckon good fortune in future endeavors businessmen and enterpreneurs from all corners of Japan donate a so called Torii arch to the shrine in hope of gaining the continuous favour of the deity.
+Even today, to show gratitude for good business as well as to beckon good fortune in future endeavours businessmen and entrepreneurs from all corners of Japan donate a so called Torii arch to the shrine in hope of gaining the continuous favour of the deity.
 Although this custom is fairly recent, the mountain path through the shrine is dotted with thousands of the torii arches.
 This makes for a wonderful morning stroll at the break of dawn.
 An early start and beating the crowds is recommended, otherwise you will have to compete with the hundreds and thousands of visitors Fushimi Inari attracts on a daily basis.
 After the hike we return to the hotel.
-The rest of the morning and early afternoon are free for visiting some of the famous sights in Kyoto such as the Imperial Palace and Nijo castle or the Golden Pavillion and lunch.
+The rest of the morning is free for visiting some of the famous sights in Kyoto such as the Imperial Palace, Nijo castle or the Golden Pavillion and lunch.

 In the afternoon we leave Kyoto by train and head to Kumano Kodo, a series of ancient pilgrimage routes, dating back to over 1,000 years, when Japan's imperial ancestors made pilgrimage trips from Kyoto.
 Located in the Kii Peninsula, the largest in Japan, the trails along Kumano Kodo are an incredible site for hiking.

-By train we reach Tanabe city on the coast at the tip of the Kii peninsula.
-We will spend the night in this lovely rural seaside town.
+By train we reach Tanabe city on the coast at the tip of the Kii peninsula, where we spend the night in this rural seaside town.

 We then continue with a slow ascent to Kobiro-toge pass, followed by a relatively downward trail along a series of paved and unpaved paths, passing Jagata-jizo, which is believed to protect the travelers from evil spirits, a couple river crossings and passing by thick forests of cedar and cypress trees until we reach Kumano Hongu Taisha, the head shrine of more than 3,000 Shinto shrines in the Kumano area.

 From here we continue on a mainly level road towards the remains of the Sakura-jaya teahouse, before descending from the hills, along a path with cobblestones that can be slippery especially if wet or covered with moss.
 At the foot of the hill, we should find some small prayer tablets that have been left there by other spiritual hikers as offerings.
 We continue onto Koguchi, the end of today's walk where we take a bus via Kanmaru to Kawayu onsen.
-This place is famous for the hot spring inside a river.
-Here you can dig a hole in the river bedding and create your own open air hot spring bath.
-Tonight, we stay in another Japanese-style room.
+This place is famous for the hot spring beside the river.

 Tonight we spend our second evening in Toba.